jcrd/blog-deprecated/content/about/index.md

 title: "About"
 ---

-The name's Reed—James Reed.
-I'm a hobbyist programmer.
+I'm James Reed, a postmodern homo sapien.

 I develop software in these languages: